HazyResearch/deepdive/doc/extractors.md

     { id: 5, title: "I am a title" }

+In case of reading from a CSV or TSV file, each line will be an array instead of a JSON object, for example:

+    ["1", "true", "Hello World", ""]

-The extractor should output JSON tuples to *stdout* in the same way, but **without the `id` field**, which is automatically assigned by DeepDive.
+The extractor should output JSON objects to *stdout* in the same fashion, but **without the `id` field**, which is automatically assigned by DeepDive.
 All output tuples you must have the same fields.
 If you do not want to set a value for a field you can set it to `null`.

     { title_id: 5, word: "I" }